top of page

 Where do you sell your plants, produce and preserves?

-We sell everything direct-to-customer on the farm, at the Ottawa Street Farmers' Market in East Hamilton and through our CSA program with home delivery.
-You can view our delivery map here, for both the CSA and Spring plant orders.
+We sell everything direct-to-customer at the Ottawa Street Farmers' Market in East Hamilton and on-farm in Simcoe.
+In the Winter, we deliver monthly to Hamilton and surrounding areas.
+You can view our delivery map here

-We have also worked with small grocery stores in Hamilton, including the Marketbox Group, Barton Lettuce, and the former Mustard Seed Co-op.
+In the past, we have had a CSA (weekly box subscription) and have also worked with small grocery stores in Hamilton, including the Mrktbox Group, Barton Lettuce, and the former Mustard Seed Co-op.

 When are you open?